twlim/raiden-network.github.io/_features/01-about.md

-######All this is possible because participants are exchanging payment-promises off-chain, which are backed by locked security deposits on the blockchain.
-If there is a dispute, a smart contract pays out the locked funds according to the latest off-chain payment.
+**All this is possible because participants are exchanging payment-promises off-chain, which are backed by locked security deposits on the blockchain.
+If there is a dispute, a smart contract pays out the locked funds according to the latest off-chain payment.**

-This keeps Ethereum's transaction volume low and shifts transactions to a network that doesn't require a replicated database and mining [/consensus] securities.
+This keeps Ethereum's transaction volume low and shifts transactions to a network that doesn't require a replicated database and consensus-securities.

 The Raiden technology will enable the Ethereum blockchain to become a payment solution that scales very well and therefore allowing  real world transaction volume and micropayments:

 * *Imagine* a decentralized youtube where one pays the creators of a video for every second watched.